 No more fading

-UV light levels in South Africa, especially in summer, are high and UV eats into fabric and other materials such as wood causing it to yellow or fade.
+UV light levels in South Africa, especially in summer, are high, and UV eats into the fabric and other materials such as wood, causing them to be yellow or fade.

 Double Glazed Benefits vs Value and Return